Vicg2k21/travel-agency/README.md

 - Java
 - Apache NetBeans IDE
 - Object-Oriented Programming (OOP)
-- File handling / data management
+- File handling (TXT-based data storage)
-- MySQL Workbench
+- MySQL Workbench (database for lodging and structured data)

+## 🗄 Data Management
+This application uses a combination of database and file-based storage:

+- MySQL database is used to manage structured data such as lodging information.
+- TXT files are used to store user-related data such as customers and employees.

+This approach demonstrates flexibility in handling different types of data storage.

 ## 📸 Screenshot